tehoro/ibf/README.md

 Unified impact-based forecast CLI and service.

-See the root-level `README.md` for full documentation and usage details.
 ## Impact-Based Forecast (IBF) Toolkit

 IBF is a single command-line program that reads a `config.json` file, pulls the latest ensemble weather data, asks your preferred LLM to write impact-focused forecast text (plus optional translations), and publishes ready-to-share HTML pages (with optional maps) to a folder of your choice.
 This guide walks you through every step with the assumption that you are setting it up for the first time.